 Back in February, Mark Cronfield of Fellfoss Theatre and Heather Hodgson, Education Officer for The Story of Schools, met with Emily from The NASH.
-Mark, who is an experienced heritage theatre practitioner, will be running teacher-actor workings for Key Stage 2 groups in which The NASH will be turned into a make believe Victorian classroom.
-Mark is interested in exploring the history of The National School and its characters and we discussed what we know of the story so far...
+Mark, who is an experienced heritage theatre practitioner, will be bringing school heritage to life for Key Stage 2 groups and is interested in exploring the history of The National School and its characters.
+We discussed what we know of the story so far...

 Background to The National School, Hawes